espocrm/documentation/docs/development/view.md

             // Subscribe to model sync (saved or fetched).
 Fired only once. this.listenToOnce(this.model, 'sync', () => {});

-            // Subscribe to a DOM event. `cid` contains a unique ID among all views.
+            // Subscribe to a DOM event. `cid` contains an ID unique among all views.
             // Requires explicit unsubscribing on view removal.
             $(window).on('some-event.' + this.cid, () => {});
         },